-• 19% of employees have stated that they have a disability.
-81% do not have a disability.
-This data suggests that level of employees with a disability within our workforce is similar to the Scottish Working age population as a whole1.
+- 23% of employees have stated that they have a disability.
+77% do not have a disability.
+This data suggests that level of employees with a disability within our workforce is similar to the Scottish Working age population as a whole. - A slightly higher proportion of our Part time staff declared having a disability